-The optional Digital Video Management module provides integration with CCTV and Digital Video systems.
-The module enables video images to be viewed, recorded and replayed from easy-to-use screens within the Symmetry software.
+Symmetry Video Management provides integration with video systems.
+Symmetry Video Management is built into every Symmetry installation and is activated by purchasing Symmetry camera licenses.
+Symmetry Video Management enables video images to be viewed, recorded and replayed from easy-to-use screens within the Symmetry software, and integrated with powerful Symmetry triggers for a fully-unified security management solution.